-Links to the Clean Sky 2 Programme High-level Objectives 94 This topic is located in This topic is located in the demonstration area: Eco-Design The outcome of the project will main ly contribute to the e Potentially ap oplicable to any following conceptual a n commercial airc raft the scene setter: With expected impacts With expected impacts related to the Programme high-level objectives: Reducing CO 2 Reducing NO x Reducing Noise Improving EU Improvi ng emissions emissions emissions emissions Competitiveness Mobilit у \boxtimes \boxtimes
+Links to the Clean Sky 2 Programme High-level Objectives This topic is located in the demonstration a Eco-Design The outcome of the following conceptual at the scene setter: aircraft/air transport n commercial aircr plicable to any aft With expected impacts s related to the Prog ramme high-level ob jectives: Reducing CO 2 emissions Reducing NO x emissions Improving EU Competitiveness Improving Mobility × ×

-93 The start date corresponds to actual start date with all legal documents in place.
+$^{\rm 95}$ The start date corresponds to actual start date with all legal documents in place.

-94For further info see Chapter 1 "Introduction to the Programme Scene Setter / Objectives" with key technology themes / demonstration areas.
+&lt;sup>96For further info see Chapter 1 "Introduction to the Programme Scene Setter / Objectives" with key technology themes / demonstration areas.
 Detailed information available in the CS2 Development Plan accessible via the Clean Sky JU Website and EC Participant Portal.